Joseph Agbakoba: Academic career

 Agbakoba rose through the academic ladder at UNN to become senior lecturer in 2000 and professor in 2005.
 At the same university, he was head of the Department of Philosophy from 2007 to 2010; then dean of the School of General Studies from 2012 to 2013.
 Later, he served as the deputy vice-chancellor at Madonna University from 2013 to 2017.
 In the 2006/2007 academic year, he lived in Ghana as a Visiting Scholar at the University of Cape Coast.

 From 2010 to 2012, he was resident in Germany as a fellow of the Alexander von Humboldt Foundation at Goethe University, Frankfurt, and again resident in Germany (2023-2024), as a Humboldt Foundation awardee at the University of Bayreuth.
 He has also received many short scholarships, visiting professorships, and fellowships, including the Bayreuth Academy Fellowship in the 2019/2020 academic session.
-He is a Research Associate at the Ali Mazrui Centre for Higher Education, University of Johannesburg, South Africa.
+He was a Research Associate at the Ali Mazrui Centre for Higher Education, University of Johannesburg, South Africa.

 Award

 In 2022, Agbakoba received the Georg Forster Research Award.
-The citation for the award reads, in part, that he has "an outstanding international reputation for his work on the philosophical underpinnings of human and social development especially in Africa.
+The citation for the award reads, in part, that he had "an outstanding international reputation for his work on the philosophical underpinnings of human and social development especially in Africa.
 He has shown not only how African values can promote development, but also which attitudes need to be cultivated to render development successful.
 His interdisciplinary and intercultural approach builds bridges between cultures."